-- lock profile set up under X Strikes Blocking in the Filter Options section of the profile. - Radius profile used by end users on a Radius accounting server if the Radius server is connected to the Web Filter and the Radius authentication feature enabled. - TAR profile used if a Threat Analysis Reporter (TAR) is connected to the Web Filter and an end user is locked out by TAR when attempting to access blocked content in a library category.
+- lock profile set up under X Strikes Blocking in the Filter Options section of the profile. - Radius profile used by end users on a Radius accounting server if the Radius server is connected to the Web Filter and the Radius authentication feature enabled. - TAR profile used if an M86 Security Reporter (SR) or M86 Threat Analysis Reporter (TAR) is connected to the Web Filter and an end user is locked out by the TAR module when attempting to access blocked content in a library category.